 3. Sign a contract with your installer.
 Your contractor will submit your Energy Trust incentive application on your behalf.
 Your may opt to receive your Energy Trust incentive directly or have it paid to your contractor.

 4. Sign a net metering agreement with your electric utility.
 Your contractor will provide the form.

 5. Your contractor installs your system.
 The installation timeline for your project will depend on your system size and your contractor’s availability.
 Most commercial projects are completed within a few months of contracting.

 6. Energy Trust mails your incentive check to you or your contractor, depending on the option you selected on your incentive application.

 7. Claim your federal energy tax credit when you file your taxes.
 Complete the IRS Business Energy Investment Tax Credit Form and submit it with your federal tax return.

 8. Enjoy your clean, free, renewable energy for years to come.

-All required forms will be supplied by your contractor.
-You can preview the forms below:
+All required forms will be provided and submitted by your solar trade ally.

 Energy Trust offers helpful resources for installing a solar electric system.
 Here are some great places to start: